gapav/DiffMet/README.md

-This repo contains the source code for the developed framework called "DiffMet: Diffusion models and deep learning for precipitation nowcasting"
+This repo contains the source code for the developed precipitation nowcasting framework called "DiffMet: Diffusion models and deep learning for precipitation nowcasting".

 ## Installing on local: